apiato/documentation/docs/components/optional-components/jobs.md

   - queue
 ---

-Apiato jobs are just Laravel jobs, and they function in the exact same way as Laravel jobs.
+Apiato jobs are just [Laravel Jobs](https://laravel.com/docs/queues), and they function in the exact same way as Laravel jobs.
 However, they come with additional rules and conventions specific to Apiato.